A year after being hailed as the Titanic, the Seahawks are looking for smooth sailing in 2019

 Now, a year later, it’s Brown portrayed as having helped seal the Clowney deal by selling Clowney on how great it is to play in Seattle.

-“I said, ‘it’s a brotherhood,’’’ Brown said this week of what he told Clowney, echoing the same phrase that was the team’s mantra during the LOB days.
+“I said, ‘It’s a brotherhood,’’’ Brown said this week of what he told Clowney, echoing the same phrase that was the team’s mantra during the LOB days.
 “Guys play extremely hard for each other.
 When I got here, the first year, we were in a lot of games that came down to two minutes and there was never any doubt in anyone’s mind that we wouldn’t come back.
 That kind of feeling isn’t felt everywhere.
 Sometimes you can get down a couple touchdowns and guys will just kind of go through the motions.
 Here, it’s a competitive atmosphere and a lot of fun being had.
 You work hard, we work extremely hard, but we have fun doing it.’’

 You don’t need Leonardo DiCaprio to paint a potentially winning picture out of all of that.